aesophor/vigilante/README.md

 Similar to The Elder Scrolls series, the player can team up with certain NPCs and go adventure together.
 The player can either take side with the vampire hunters and save the world from the vampires' plot, or join the vampires and bring destruction to the world.
 The storyline will be tailored based on the player's playstyle.

+## Copyright Notice
+This is a commercial project, so everything under the `Resources` directory is kept private, which means you'll not be able to run this game.

+I've always been wondering how a large-scale video game can be made from scratch in C++ ever since I was a kid, but I've never found any good example on the Internet.
+Hence, I open-sourced a part of this project with the aim of helping those who are looking for such an example (although you'll not be able to run it due to lack of `Resources`).

 ## Build and Run

 #### Build requirements